JanMiksovsky/babel-custom-elements-v1/README.md

-This is an attempt to use the Shadow DOM v1 polyfill with a Babel-transpiled class.
-The original element definition in, `test-element.js` works, but the transpiled version in `babel.js` does not.
+This repo demonstrates the use of the Custom Elements v1 polyfill with a Babel-transpiled class.

+To build:

+1. `npm install`
+2. `npm run build`